Improving Critical Facility Energy Resilience with Onsite Generation and Storage

-The Commonwealth’s Emergency Support Function #12 and Pennsylvania Department of Environmental Protection (PA DEP) Energy Assurance Plan (ENAP) provides guidance for the Commonwealth of Pennsylvania staff in charge of preparing for, responding to, and recovering from energy emergencies.
+The Commonwealth’s Emergency Support Function #12 and Pennsylvania State Energy Security Plan (SESP) provides guidance for the Commonwealth of Pennsylvania staff in charge of preparing for, responding to, and recovering from energy emergencies.
 The PA DEP’s Energy Programs Office (EPO) shares responsibility for energy assurance in the Commonwealth with the DEP Environmental Emergency Response Manager and the Pennsylvania Public Utility Commission (PA PUC).
 EPO and PA PUC partner with the Pennsylvania Emergency Management Agency (PEMA) and PA Department of Homeland Security (PA DHS) to prepare for, monitor, and respond to energy assurance concerns.
 EPO is primarily responsible for liquid fuels energy emergencies, including those involving petroleum and propane supply disruptions, while the PA PUC is primarily responsible for electric and natural gas energy emergencies.
 EPO staff integrate energy assurance and resiliency planning into other projects and programs such as the

 Local Energy Emergency Planning

 To assist counties in emergency response planning, EPO staff contracted with ICF to provide the following resources for local governments:

 These materials can help counties test their preparedness for a diverse range of energy emergency events.
 The workbook and template together can be used by local governments to develop robust Energy Assurance Plans.
 The template also includes a survey tool for Liquid Fuels Shortage Planning to be used by local governments to determine liquid fuel needs and resources available prior to an emergency.
 These resources also further enhance coordination of efforts among the state and local government and private sectors to prepare for energy supply disruptions.